 7. Build Healthy Soil

-This should be the main goal for every edible gardener!
+Healthy soil should be the main goal for every edible gardener!
 Once you get your soil right, you will find you have less maintenance, pest/disease problems and healthier plants.
 If you’re growing edibles, it also means your health will likely improve too, as your food crops will have greater nutrient value.
 You can start by adding organic matter and making quality compost.

 Click below for helpful soil building/testing resources